 California Medical Transcription Training Programs

-The following are the steps to become a medical transcriptionist in California.
+The following are a set of basic steps that can help students start the journey to becoming a medical transcriptionist in California.

-To enroll in a medical transcription program, you’ll need to type a minimum of 45 words per minute, have knowledge of English and be computer savvy especially in word processing.
-You can enroll in an online program, at a local vocational or trade school, or community college, or even attend a two-year allied health program at the local university.
+To enroll in a medical transcription program, you should type a minimum of 45 words per minute, have knowledge of English and be computer-savvy, especially in word processing.
+You can enroll in an online program, at a local vocational or trade school, at community college, or even at an allied health associate degree program at the local university.

 Just be sure that the school or program you select includes courses in medical terminology, anatomy and physiology, disease processes, as well as medical and legal concepts in its curriculum.
 Be aware that in some schools or programs you might even need to do an internship.
 Your training time will vary from a six months to two years depending on what you choose.
 Then, once you’ve completed your training, you’ll receive a certificate or an associate degree.